aikoven/typescript-fsa/README.md

 const somethingHappened = actionCreator<{foo: string}>('SOMETHING_HAPPENED');

 if (isType(action, somethingHappened)) {
-  // action.payload has type {foo: string};
+  // action.payload has type {foo: string}
 }
 ```

 ### `ActionCreator#match(action: Action): boolean`

 Identical to `isType` except it is exposed as a bound method of an action
 creator.
 Since it is bound and takes a single argument it is ideal for passing
 to a filtering function like `Array.prototype.filter` or
 [RxJS](http://reactivex.io/rxjs/)'s `Observable.prototype.filter`.